mehn880/Martha-first-lunching/README.md

-The page is dediction is dedicated to showcasing how young people can continue to grow in the digital space in and out of Liberia.
+This page is dediction  to showcasing how young people can continue to grow in the digital space in and out of Liberia.